 more considerate of the specific characteristics of the new channel and the opportunities it offers.
-As a matter of fact, American Apparel’s failure in [Second Life] was partially attributed to their ‘traditional’ store design, which was considered as disrespectful to the virtual world’s unique culture.
+As a matter of fact, American Apparel’s failure in [Second Life] was partially attributed to their ‘traditional’ store design, which was considered as disrespectful to the virtual world’s unique culture.” - Hassouneh and Brengman (2015)

 A 'Coming Soon' teaser posted for cinphul customers in 2020 on Flickr showing raw screenshots using the Black Dragon Viewer.

-"Sapir-Whorf Hypothesis: The language you speak defines the way you think" - An article on Medium further discussing the significance of the circular language and behavior in Arrival
+"Sapir-Whorf Hypothesis: The language you speak defines the way you think" - An article on Medium further discussing the significance of the circular language and behavior in Arrival.

 Excerpt from a 2019 survey with 20 cinphul customer respondents.